BOUFARRA-OUSSAMA/GeoLink_Logistics/README.md

     - Description: The Global Context Provider pattern allows centralized management of application state, reducing prop drilling and providing a convenient way to share data and functionality across components without the need for prop passing at every level.

-12. **RESTful APIs:** Enable efficient communication between the front-end and the back-end using REST architectural principles, providing web services for exchanging data and functionalities in a flexible manner.

-13. **Maven:** Is a project management and build tool that streamlines the development process by automating tasks such as compilation, dependency management, and deployment.